jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 The point is that in higher dimensions we tend to get a lot out of state.
 Essentially, if one finds an interesting region of high-dimensional parameter space, then it's better to remember where that is, rather than forgetting it exists as soon as one stumbles onto it.
-Interesting regions of space tend to be near other interesting regions of space, so exploring neighbourhoods of interesting places tends to pay off.
+The manifold hypothesis conjectures that interesting regions of space tend to be near *other* interesting regions of space, so exploring neighbourhoods of interesting places tends to pay off.
 Stateful Monte Carlo methods - namely, the family of *Markov chain* Monte Carlo algorithms - handle exactly this, by using a Markov chain to wander over parameter space.
 I've written on MCMC [in][decl] [the][flat] [past][rand] - you can check out some of those articles if you're interested.

 In the stateless rejection sampler we just performed conditional inference via the following algorithm: